There are few worse things in life than a bad writer in a good mood. And then there are the Poets.

 Published by Chuka Nestor Emezue

-A weekend novelist, among other such mighty sins.
+A weekend novelist among other mighty sins.
 This is my undoing.
 A fault line in my humanity that I have trained to ink.
-The simple ramblings of a lover of silence and magic, In this here place I can take off clothes, Expose my mind and forget debts – or so I fancy.
-And from this simple fugue, It remains my singular heart desire to evade the devil and debts, the subway rats, the landlord, his wife, and then, those saccharinic writers, for besides their painful fraudulence, I dread even more, the malady that comes from being a student of many masters; so that now, I am driven to fondling instead with the minds of only the most misplaced of souls, The one you would not read, The brat-pack types, The down and dirty fools, sons of forgotten mothers, Bastards of literature, whose composed works are not page turners, But will upset your digestion.
-The ones whose poems keep out the sun in the attic window, – at least for those with some soul.
-I am one of such. – a remarkably errant thing.
+The simple ramblings of a lover of silence and magic.
+In this here place I may abandon decorum, discard clothes, expose my cerebellum, and forget if possible the debts – or so I fancy.
+From this simple fugue, my singular heart desire is to masterly evade the Devil, the subway rats, the landlord, his wife, and then, those saccharinic writers.
+For besides their painful fraudulence, I dread even more the malady that comes from being a student of many masters.
+Now, I am driven to fondling the minds of only the most misplaced of souls, the least self-aware, the ones you would not read, brat-pack types, down and dirty fools, sons of forgotten mothers, proud, bold bastards of literature, whose composed works are not page-turners, but who upset our digestion.
+The ones whose poems keep out the 4:00pm sunset in the attic window.
+I am one of such – a remarkably errant thing.
 Chuka N.E, circa 2014 View all posts by Chuka Nestor Emezue